 Common questions about Line Sweep.

-Typical patterns include converting intervals into start and end events, sorting events by coordinate, maintaining an active set of elements, and updating counts or maximum values during the sweep.
-Many solutions also combine sweep lines with heaps, ordered maps, or segment trees.
+Typical patterns include converting intervals into start/end events, sorting events by coordinate, maintaining active intervals using a data structure, and updating counts or maximum values during the sweep.

-Popular interview problems include The Skyline Problem, Meeting Rooms II, interval overlap counting, and rectangle union area.
-These problems require converting intervals or geometry points into sorted events and maintaining active structures during the sweep.
+Common interview problems include Meeting Rooms II, The Skyline Problem, interval overlap counting, and rectangle area calculations.
+These problems test your ability to convert intervals into events and maintain active structures during the sweep.